SAP-samples/teched2022-DA181/README.md

 Some basic understanding of SAP HANA Platform Tooling
    - SAP HANA Studio (XSC)
    - SAP Web IDE (XSA)

+The following execises provide 2 tracks that can be done together or seperated based on the individual needs of the participants.
+   - Calculation view based on database schema and repository (XSC) using SAP HANA Studio
+   - Calculation view based on HDI containers and Git (XSA) using SAP Web IDE

+A single SAP HANA Platform will be provided and shared between participants.
+Detailed server connection info will be provided during the TechEd Live event.
+To follow this exercise, outside the live event, the SAP HANA Platform will not be available and requires a SAP HANA Platform to be available acting as the source system.
+Also, in a normal corporate environment, the SAP HANA Platform will exist inside corporate firewalls and a cloud connector will be needed to create a network connection from SAP HANA Cloud in BTP to SAP HANA Platfrom on-premise.
+For simplicity of this workshop, we will bypass the configuration of the cloud connector during the live event.

 ## Exercises